IBM/ce-cns/documentation/run-application-locally.md

 #### Step 2: Import the existing realm configuration

-1. Open the Keycloak in a browser select the Administration Console
+1. Open the Keycloak in a browser and select the Administration Console

   Use following URL: